geometric-detection287/Socat-Network-Operations-Manager/README.md

 ./socat_manager.sh tunnel --port 4443 --rhost 10.0.0.5 --rport 22 --cn myhost.local
 ```

-**Protocol note:** TLS tunnels are TCP-only by design.
-Using `--proto udp4` will produce a clear error with guidance to use `forward --proto udp4` instead. `--dual-stack` adds a plaintext UDP forwarder with a warning that UDP traffic is not encrypted.
+> **Note:** TLS tunnels are TCP-only by design. `--proto udp4` will produce a clear error with guidance to use `forward --proto udp4` instead. `--dual-stack` adds a plaintext UDP forwarder with a warning that UDP traffic is not encrypted.

 **Options:**